 Patricia, the mother of a dear friend, has very kindly been sewing our new curtains, to length.
 This will be the final room in which new curtains are to hang.
 I’ll be pleased to make-over this room as this is where I sit and conduct counselling and psychotherapy via Skype, to those clients who cannot attend my clinic in person.
 The last thing I would want would be for clients to look at the room behind me and think that it needs decorating!

 On that note, I had better stop writing and crack on with decorating!
 My first task is to empty the room, cover any remaining furniture with protective covers and tackle the part of decorating that I hate….painting the ceiling.
 Fortunately, this upstairs room is within a cottage of several centuries in age.
 The roof in this room curves down into a slope towards the low window and so that will make it easier than the high ceilings of the Victorian house that we lived in, back in London.
-I know that I could hire a local Painter and Decorator, to save me from the inevitable pain that this work will trigger in the Fibromyalgia I live with, but I do not like to ‘give in’ to this illness.
+I know that I could hire a local Painter and Decorator, to save me from the inevitable pain, but I do not like to ‘give in’ to this illness.
 Just because I experience pain and discomfort does not mean that I should not still get on with tasks.
 The key, if any of you live with chronic pain, is to ‘pace’ oneself.
 So, I will paint for no more than an hour and a half and then I will stop and rest.

 Let’s see if I can get this entire room painted, between going to work and completing my administrative tasks and studies, by the end of the next weekend…